gomezruo/atomic-ui/README.md

-# Atom Dark UI theme
+# Atomic UI theme

-A dark UI theme for Atom.
+Atomic duude.

 This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the